nathanhtkd/nathanhtkd/README.md

 - 👋 Hi, I’m @nathanhtkd
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning data and structures
+- 🌱 I’m currently learning data structures and algorithms
 - 📫 How to reach me ...

 <!---